 Setup and Support Resources

-The modular venue mapping system [1] requires 2-3 hours for full setup.
+The modular venue mapping system typically requires a couple of hours for full setup.
 Items like projection screens and podium cutouts significantly boost the visual appeal discussed in Adding Visual Elements.
-For reliability, 92% of hosts rely on backup WiFi [3] during peak attendance.
+Having backup WiFi on hand is a smart precaution during peak attendance.

 Conclusion: Next Steps